plumvillage/newsletter/src/2024/en/articles/joost-vriens--my-path-to-wake-up-schools.md

 author: Joost Vriens
 ---

-*Joost Vriens (Dharma name is Attentive Mountain of the Heart)  lives in Eindhoven, Netherlands, and is a father of two grown up children and takes care of his mother.
+<p class="editors-preface">Joost Vriens (Dharma name is Attentive Mountain of the Heart)  lives in Eindhoven, Netherlands, and is a father of two grown up children and takes care of his mother.
 He was a teacher at a secondary vocational school for 40 years.
 He supports Wake Up Schools and is a co-founder of a Dutch online Education Sangha.
-He also writes a weekly blog for the NIVOZ about the connection between mindfulness and being a teacher.*
+He also writes a weekly blog for the NIVOZ about the connection between mindfulness and being a teacher.</p>

 When I took my first steps into the classroom in 1982, I was a 22 year old teacher of religion, idealistic, full of expectations and driven.
 But the reality was not heaven, but a learning environment.
 The school system I stepped into was in essence a delivery system.
 I talk, you listen.
 I know, you accept.
 There was such a strong conditioning that the students, even as adults or adolescents, were afraid to share, give, or express themselves.